-Any violation of an AL, MCL, MRDL, or TT is asterisked.
+\Any violation of an AL, MCL, MRDL, or TT is asterisked.
 Additional information regarding the violation is provided on the next page.

-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (State Total Coliform Rule) (In a month) 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform or E. coli (State Total Coliform Rule) (In the year) 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive 0 Human and animal fecal waste E. coli (Federal Revised Total Coliform Rule) (In the year) 0 (b) 0 Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (State Total Coliform Rule) (In a month) 0 1 positive monthly sample (a) 0 Naturally present in the environment Human and animal fecal waste Fecal Coliform or E. coli (State Total Coliform Rule) (In the year) None E. coli (Federal Revised Total Coliform Rule) (In the year) 0 (b) 0 Human and animal fecal waste